zeiss-microscopy/libCZI/Src/libCZI/Doc/CZICmd_usage.markdown

 	  ]
 	}

-It is an array "channels", with the following fields are possible:
+It is an array "channels", where the following fields are possible:

 field name  |  type   | explanation
 ----------- | ------- | ---------------------------------